-Thus far, our analysis has been limited to the inpatient setting where we've seen patterns that show both positive and negative differences vary for each racial and ethnic group depending on the type of clinical care being provided.
+Thus far, our analysis has been limited to the inpatient setting, where patterns that show positive and negative differences vary for each racial and ethnic group depending on the type of clinical care provided.
 When we look beyond the acute setting, we find that patterns tend to be more consistent with the experiences of non-white individuals being more negative than those of white patients.
-We see this pattern within the Emergency Department for both Press Ganey survey measures (Figure 5) as well as EDCAHPS measures (Figure 6).
+We see this pattern within the Emergency Department for both Press Ganey survey measures (Figure 5) and EDCAHPS measures (Figure 6).
 This pattern is also seen in the medical practice setting using CGCAHPS measures (Figure 7).
-In each case all measures show lower top box scores for non-white patient groups.
+In each case, all measures show lower top box scores for non-white patient groups.